segg/evus/README.md

 There is absolutely no fun typing the answers for the numerous questions.
 Even if you had a previous enrollment at hand, it is still tedious labor work copy-pasting over all the information.

+Though working on this extension cost more time than filling out the enrollment applications 100 times it was fun and hopefully it would save many others' time.

 EVUS AUTOFILL will not help you if it is your first time doing an enrollment.
 However,